DuqueDeTuring/books2explore/readme.md

 - Artifacts of Thinking: Reading Hannah Arendt's Denktagebuch by Roger Berkowitz
 - Artificial Intelligence: A Guide for Thinking Humans	Artificial Intelligence: A Guide for Thinking Humans by Melanie Mitchell (Hardcover)
 - Assessment and Control of Software Risks	Assessment and Control of Software Risks by Capers Jones (Hardcover)
+- Aspiration: The Agency of Becoming, Agnes Callard
 - Atamazon.com$0.00	1	0
 - August Sander: People of the 20th Century (7 Volume Set)	August Sander: People of the 20th Century (7 Volume Set) by Susanne Lange, Gabriele Conrath-Scholl (Hardcover) |
 - Aurora by Kim Stanley Robinson